-Last year, he finished in fourth at the U.S. Open at Erin Hills in Wisconsin.
-The 27-year-old British golfer is still searching for his first major championship after his success on the European Tour.
+Fleetwood finished in fourth at the 2017 U.S. Open at Erin Hills, in Wisconsin.
+He is still searching for his first major championship to complement his success on the European Tour.

 Here’s what you need to know: